dart-lang/site-www/src/install/archive/index.md

 Go to the [main Dart installation page](/install).

 <aside class="alert alert-info" markdown="1">
-  **Note:** Many Dart 1.x releases include a third downloadable item, the Dartium browser, which is no longer supported.
+  **Note:** Many Dart 1.x releases include the Dartium browser as a downloadable item.
+Dartium is no longer supported.
   For more information, see the
   [Dart 2 migration guide for web developers.]({{site.webdev}}/tools/dartium)
 {% comment %}